rebelinux/Veeam.Diagrammer/README.md

 # Veeam VBR Diagrammer

-Veeam VBR As Built Report is a PowerShell module to automatically generate Veeam Backup & Replication topology diagrams by just typing a PowerShell cmdlet and passing the name of the Backup Server.
+Veeam VBR Diagrammer is a PowerShell module to automatically generate Veeam Backup & Replication topology diagrams by just typing a PowerShell cmdlet and passing the name of the Backup Server.

 ## :books: Sample Diagram